 If your breasts still feel hard and engorged after every feeding, and if your baby is small or sleepy, you might want to double pump both breasts at the same time for 10 minutes after a few daily feedings; try three spread throughout the day.
 This is also the case for babies with any level of jaundice, since that condition can make a baby sleepy.

-Here's why you should pump in these situations: If your baby shows signs she's dependent on your highly elevated flow to get full feedings, you don't want the supply to drop dramatically after the engorgement period.
+Here's why you should pump in these situations: If your baby shows signs that she's dependent on your highly elevated flow to get full feedings, you don't want the supply to drop dramatically after the engorgement period.